brentthorne/posterdown/README.md

 | `bibliography` | Name of the `.bib`. file which you are using to source material
 | `output` | For generating `posterdown_pdf`, in the future other poster designs or templates may be made for this package and thus this option in the YAML will be more flexible.
 For now this is the only option. |

+### Markdown Customization

+As you add content to your RMarkdown file you will notice the output pdf will fill in columns from left to right as well as top to bottom.
+If you have more content to fit than what is available on the default poster try altering the number of columns as well as the font size to make it work.

 ## Using posterdown outside of RStudio